ariharasudhanm/Explaining_attentions_for_Image_Classification/README.md

 ## Hyperparameter Tuning
 - I have considered random grid search method for hyper parameter optimization for chosen parameters such as batch size, optimizers, learning rate and dropout.
-- I was able to find the optimal parameters using the simple random grid search with very few parameters itself.
-- Thanks to weight and bias sinceI used tool to monitor this whole hyperparameter tuning iterations which can be found here
+- Thanks to weight and bias since I used this tool to monitor the whole hyperparameter tuning iterations which can be found here
 <p align="center" width="70%">
        <img width="70%" src="https://user-images.githubusercontent.com/49080561/214831481-e95f96e1-10b8-4604-b9ac-9414fc737864.png">
        </p>